War Widows' Guild of Australia NSW: War Widows' Badge and Logo

-Mrs Vasey asked the Hungarian sculptor, Andor Meszaros, who was living in Melbourne, to design a badge featuring this Australian bird.
-The badge was made of sterling silver in England, and depicted a kookaburra alighting in flight on to a branch of gum leaves.
+Vasey asked the Hungarian sculptor, Andor Mészáros, who was living in Melbourne, to design a badge featuring this Australian bird.
+The badge was made of sterling silver in England, and depicted a kookaburra alighting onto a branch of gum leaves.
 Sometime later, as membership increased, smaller badges were made out of base metal as the price of sterling silver had become prohibitive.
 The Guild has adopted the kookaburra badge design as its logo.

 Milestone

-To mark the Guild's 60th Anniversary in 2006, the NSW Guild commissioned their own history.
+To mark the Guild's 60th Anniversary in 2006, the New South Wales Guild commissioned their own history.
 No Peacetime Cinderellas, written by historian Roslyn Burge, tells the story of the Guild since its establishment in New South Wales.
-The book was launched in October 2008 by the Guild's Patron, Her Excellency Professor Marie Bashir AC CVO, Governor of New South Wales.
+The book was launched in October 2008 by the Guild's Patron, Her Excellency Marie Bashir, Governor of New South Wales.

 Membership

-Membership in NSW is open to women defined as war widows in the Veterans' Entitlements Act 1986 who have not remarried, to widows and dependants covered by subsequent legislation, and also to eligible war widows from allied countries.
-In 2011 there are about 9,500 members around NSW.
+Membership in New South Wales is open to women defined as war widows in the Veterans' Entitlements Act 1986 who have not remarried, to widows and dependants covered by subsequent legislation, and also to eligible war widows from allied countries.
+In 2011 there were about 9,500 members around NSW.

 Services

 The Guild advocates for war widows to the Commonwealth, NSW and local governments and to other organizations.
-The NSW Guild built 13 blocks of self-care units at nine locations between 1953 and 1988, and continues to provide low cost self care housing to war widows.
+The New South Wales Guild built 13 blocks of self-care units at nine locations between 1953 and 1988, and continues to provide low cost self care housing to war widows.
 The Guild also provides information, advice and help to its members.
-The Guild has over 100 Guild and Social Clubs based in Sydney and in regional NSW.
+The Guild has over 100 Guild and Social Clubs based in Sydney and in regional New South Wales.

 Magazine

 Communications with members are important for the Guild and in 1948 it commenced publishing the News Sheet.
-In 1957 the name of the magazine, published quarterly, was changed to the Guild Digest.
+In 1957 the name of the magazine, published quarterly, was changed to Guild Digest.
 The publication is registered as a serial title with the National Library of Australia.

-Major Events
+Major events

 Four major events are held each year: the ANZAC Field of Remembrance, the Annual General Meeting, the War Widows' Walk and Picnic, and the members' Christmas Party.